LQTS/LQTS.github.io/VTDexManip/README.md

 # Project Page

-A project page for our ICRA 2024 paper "Masked Visual-Tactile Pre-training for Robot Manipulation".
+A project page for our ICLR 2025 paper "VTDexManip: A Dataset and Benchmark for Visual-tactile Pretraining and Dexterous Manipulation With Reinforcement Learning".

 # Copyright